The Questions People Ask a Whistlemaker

 The rapid progression of civilisation in Europe led to the first money-making professional musicians and instrument makers in the 19th century.
 Spurred on, musicians and makers thrived on wave after wave of creation and invention in what became a melting pot of musical ideas.
 The 19th century yielded undoubtedly the finest instrument makers and arguably the finest instrumentalists.
 The account of 19th century woodwind music inevitably became a brilliant story of innovations and amazing characters – performers and craftsmen.
 This was perhaps the heyday of acoustic music – instrumentalists were in huge demand as it became possible to tour (horses made the best tour buses in those days).

-This revolution was fueled by developments in mechanics and theirs application to music.
+This revolution was fuelled by developments in mechanics and theirs application to music.
 A German, Theobald Boehm could be accredited with the single most amazing contribution to modern woodwind music.
 Devoting his working life to the playing and making of flutes, the principles he developed would later be seen on all woodwind instruments as we see them today.
 The flutes he was making after several decades of his application (1860), left his hands in the same form as we see Classical flutes today (with the exception of minor adjustments carried out mainly in Paris).
 He could have been blamed for the relative disappearance of end blown whistles (save for the token recorder) as the new flute proved so popular.

 Relatively little is known about early reed instruments.
 The simplest and earliest reed instruments made were fashioned from the stalks of plants by flattening one end creating a basic reed.
 More advanced variations followed from bone and wood.
 Unlike basic whistles the harmonic possibilities were more limited so these instruments were used for little more than scaring bears by shepherds.